The Top 10 Wedding ranking was last updated 13/09/2017.

-Whimsical Wonderland Wedding (also known as WWW) exists to help with all wedding planning ideas bringing you an eclectic mix of inspiration, trusted suppliers, and real wedding features.
-Founded by Louise Baltruschat Hollis in 2010 while planning her wedding, the blog has become a vital resource for couples on the lookout for advice based on personal experiences.
-Whimsical Wonderland Wedding’s DIY tutorials range from wedding favours to growing your own wedding flowers.
+Whimsical Wonderland Wedding exists to help with all wedding planning ideas, bringing you an eclectic mix of inspiration, trusted suppliers and real wedding features.
+Founded by Louise Baltruschat Hollis in 2010, Whimsical Wonderland Wedding provides beautiful photography promoting eye-catching features, accompanied by real life stories.

-Julia Braime decided to launch brides UP NORTH after becoming frustrated with the lack of a Northern presence in glossy bridal magazines and online platforms.
-All of the suppliers, styled shoots and real wedding features on the blog came from the North of England. brides Up North has become so successful that Julia even holds branded luxury exhibitions, events and parties.
-While many of the weddings that feature are traditional, the blog also focuses on distinctive rustic styles.
+Julia Braime decided to launch her blog, Brides Up North, after becoming frustrated with the lack of a Northern presence in glossy bridal magazines and online platforms.
+The blog looks at recent weddings, providing readers with the details of local suppliers and venues to choose from.
+While many of the weddings that feature have a traditional feel, the blog also focuses on distinctive rustic styles.

-Former wedding and event consultant Alison Tinlin created PLANS AND PRESENTS as a way to share creative wedding ideas.
-Highlighting both traditional and themed wedding days, the blog offers all the information you need to plan your big day – including supplier details, venue reviews, wedding event information, and wedding fashion collections.
-PLANS AND PRESENTS covers everything you need for the big day, from advice for stress relief and wellbeing, gift ideas, proposal locations, speeches, and more.
+Former wedding and event consultant Alison Tinlin created Plans and Presents to share creative wedding ideas.
+Highlighting both traditional and themed wedding days, the blog offers all the information you need to plan your big day – including supplier details, venue reviews, wedding event information and wedding fashion collections.

 The fundamentals of working with bloggers are the same as with traditional journalists at traditional media outlets: respect their schedules; take time to read their material to learn their interests; and only contact them if/when they want to be contacted.